cross-seed/cross-seed/README.md

 }
 ```

-As of right now it only works with rtorrent.
-I recommend using Docker if you
-plan to use cross-seed in daemon mode.

-While the daemon is running, you can trigger a search with an HTTP request:
+While the daemon is running (`cross-seed daemon`), you can trigger a search with
+an HTTP request:

 ```shell script
 curl -XPOST http://localhost:2468/api/webhook \